Saigon Sign Language

 Ho Chi Minh City Sign Language (HCMCSL), also known as Sai Gon Sign Language, is the language of many deaf communities in the south of Vietnam.
-Research on this sign language started when James Woodward came to Ha Noi in 1997 to do research about sign languages in Vietnam.
+Research on this sign language started when James Woodward came to Ha Noi in 1997 to do research on sign languages in Vietnam.
 It is about 50% cognate with the other sign languages of Vietnam, and its vocabulary has been extensively influenced by the French Sign Language once taught in Vietnamese schools for the deaf.